pulumi/docs/content/blog/move-resources-between-stacks/index.md

 # for details, and please remove these comments before submitting for review.
 ---

 Today we're announcing the [`pulumi state move`](/docs/cli/commands/pulumi_state_move/) command, which can be used to move resources that are managed by Pulumi between different stacks and/or projects.
-No matter in which stack/project the resource was created in, it can now be moved with a single commmand.
+With the `pulumi state move` command, you can refactor your Pulumi Infrastructure as Code without any disruption to your deployed cloud infrastructure, enabling you to evolve and scale with confidence.

 <!--more-->

 When refactoring a Pulumi project from a [monolithic](https://www.pulumi.com/docs/using-pulumi/organizing-projects-stacks/#monolithic) structure to [micro stacks](https://www.pulumi.com/docs/using-pulumi/organizing-projects-stacks/#micro-stacks), you might need to move resources between different projects or stacks, without recreating them.
-While this has been possible with some major surgery (our users came up with [automated solutions](https://github.com/pulumi/pulumi/issues/3389#issuecomment-679020482)), it's fairly error prone and difficult.
-This makes refactoring Pulumi programs quite cumbersome, and having a simpler, integrated solution for this problem was a [much requested feature](https://github.com/pulumi/pulumi/issues/3389).
+While this has been possible with some significant manual effort to hand-modify Pulumi state files (our users came up with [automated solutions](https://github.com/pulumi/pulumi/issues/3389#issuecomment-679020482) for this!), doing so can be error prone and time consuming.
+Having a simpler, integrated solution for this problem was a [much requested feature](https://github.com/pulumi/pulumi/issues/3389).
+The new `pulumi stack move` command, combined with the [`aliases`](/docs/concepts/options/aliases/) command for refactoring resources within stacks, offers the richest collection of tools for refactoring IaC at scale available in the industry today.

 The `pulumi state move` command works as follows: